Presentation of the Journal Lumen

 Editorial policy and ethics

-Only paid-up members who first deliver papers to the society's annual meetings are eligible to submit their articles to the organizers of meetings who are appointed by the Executive to serve as editors of each volume.
+Only members of Canadian Society for Eighteenth Century-Studies (CSECS) who first deliver papers to the society's annual meetings can submit their articles to the organizers of meetings who are appointed by the Executive to serve as editors of each volume.